rahall4405/FinalProject/README.md

 ##What Will I Learn?

 You will learn the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.

-You'll learn to:
+##Objectives

 * Add free and paid flavors to an app, and set up your build to share code between them
 * Factor reusable functionality into a Java library